 Something expedient is helpful to you.
 If you vote your friend in for student body president just because you know she'll hook you up — that's an expedient choice.
-But expeditious is speedy, like your expeditious exit from the voting booth because you know didn't do the right thing.
+But expeditious is speedy, like your expeditious exit from the school cafeteria after you spilled spaghetti and meatballs all over your shirt.

 Expedient describes a politically advantageous choice.
 Expedient also describes something that's good for you or something that's useful.
 It dates back to the 1400s and has its roots in Old French (expedient) and Latin (expedientem).
 Here are some expedient examples:

 Should the government, which promised to protect airline passengers last year, do the expedient thing — or the right thing?
 (Seattle Times)

 But Mr. Kim's defiance, at times unshakeable, has been known to soften when politically expedient.
 (New York Times)

 On the other hand, expeditious isn't up to anything, it just means speedy or prompt.
 Expeditious entered English in the late 1400s via expedition, which also has roots in Old French and Latin.
 If you want to speed things up, use expeditious: